Sign up for Our E-newsletter

 • Fund special educational projects coordinated by OneWorld Classrooms' Project Liaison's working at overseas partner schools.

-3. If you do a fundraiser for an overseas partner school that we have matched you with, you may send your contribution to OneWorld Classrooms at the address above or directly to our Project Liaison (usually a Peace Corps, WorldTeach or Junior Achievement volunteer) at the partner school.
+If you do a fundraiser for an overseas partner school that we have matched you with, you may send your contribution to OneWorld Classrooms or directly to our Project Liaison at the partner school.
 We will send you instructions and contact information via E-mail.

 MORE INFORMATION

 YOUR CONTRIBUTION AT WORK Since 2002, we have used Make a Difference! contributions to purchase art materials, bookmaking equipment, TVs, computers and books for overseas partner schools.
-Currently, we are also Computer Training in Amazon Classroomproviding a scholarship to a talented student from a remote village we work with in the Ecuadorian Amazon.
+Currently, we are also providing a scholarship to a talented student from a remote village we work with in the Ecuadorian Amazon.
 The scholarship will allow the student to attend a teacher training school so he will be able to return to his village as a teacher.
-Recently, contributions have been used to purchase art materials so schools can complete art exchanges, purchase a Namibian partner school's first audiovisual equipment and paint the outside of all of the classrooms at an Amazon Rain Forest partner school with educational murals.
+Recently, contributions have been Computer Training in Amazon Classroomused to purchase art materials so schools can complete art exchanges, purchase a Namibian partner school's first audiovisual equipment and paint the outside of all of the classrooms at an Amazon Rain Forest partner school with educational murals.

 SOME OF THE SCHOOLS WE ASSIST Here is a sampling of schools we have helped and will continue to aid through our Make a Difference! program.